stelmakhivan/expo-skin-first/README.md

     version: 3.2.2
     path: /Users/ivanstelmakh/.rvm/rubies/ruby-3.2.2/bin/ruby
 npmPackages:
-  "@react-native-community/cli": Not Found
+  "@react-native-community/cli":
+    installed: 15.1.2
+    wanted: latest
   react:
-    installed: 18.2.0
+    installed: 18.3.1
-    wanted: 18.2.0
+    wanted: 18.3.1
   react-native:
-    installed: 0.73.6
+    installed: 0.76.2
-    wanted: 0.73.6
+    wanted: 0.76.2
   react-native-macos: Not Found
 npmGlobalPackages:
   "*react-native*": Not Found
 Android:
-  hermesEnabled: Not found
+  hermesEnabled: true
-  newArchEnabled: Not found
+  newArchEnabled: false
 iOS:
-  hermesEnabled: Not found
+  hermesEnabled: true
-  newArchEnabled: Not found
+  newArchEnabled: false
 ```

+### NOTES

+- New Architecture is disabled because of the issue with the `react-native-text-input-mask` library.
+  It's not compatible with the new architecture yet.